austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

 ![MINUTE_BEACONS]({{ site.base }}/images/ds_hunting_funnel.png){: class="center-image"}

-Today, we often hear about machine learning being applied to cybersecurity.
+In the age of Cybersecurity and data science, we often hear about machine learning being applied to cybersecurity.
+The idea is to apply data science to catch sophisticated hackers which [evade Intrusion Detection Systems (IDS)](https://en.wikipedia.org/wiki/Intrusion_detection_system_evasion_techniques).
+Data science can be used to identify anomalous network activity, but requires an additional level of processing to prevent a flood of events being presented to an analyst to process.

-The data science hunting funnel was created to illustrate a workflow for security researchers and data scientist to help reduce their dataset and have the best likelihood of identifying malicious traffic.
+**The Data Science Hunting Funnel** was created to illustrate a workflow for security researchers and data scientist to help reduce their dataset and have the best likelihood of identifying malicious traffic.